ExFed/nosr/README.md

 people really want extended types.
 Others want functions and metaprogramming support.
 Clearly JSON just isn't good enough.

-Well, if you're one of those people, **NOSr** probably won't help you, because it has fewer types than JSON, and it definitely doesn't give you any fancy functions or metaprogramming support.
+Well, if you're one of those people, *NOS&#383;* probably won't help you, because it has fewer types than JSON, and it definitely doesn't give you any fancy functions or metaprogramming support.
 But it gives you access to a dead-simple tree structure that you, the programmer, get to interpret all on your own.
-Don't expect any special formatting out of **NOSr** except a tree.
+Don't expect any special formatting out of *NOS&#383;* except a tree.

 But wait!
 There's more!
 The "parsing" bits are actually built into the API!
 Sometimes you really absolutely need a 64-bit unsigned integer instead of a